IF YOUR CHILD DID NOT GET THE RESULT THEY WANTED, HOW DO YOU HELP YOUR CHILD COPE WITH FAILURE?

 Be in their shoes – this is critical in so many areas of life, not just parenting.
 The famous saying ‘walk a day in another man’s shoes’ is a helpful reminder that you have to feel, observe, sympathise, understand and fully encompass all that your child is going through.
 If you can see through their eyes, not your mature eyes with life experience, then you will be much more able to empathise and comprehend the extremity of feeling your child is going through.

-Unconditional support is the key to your child healing from their wounds of failure.
+Unconditional support is the key to helping your child cope with failure.
 You cannot measure how important unconditional love for your child is – unconditional support is equally critical at this sensitive time.

 Go slow.
 Your child’s brain and emotions are most definitely working at a different pace than yours.
 They will go through various stages coming to terms with what they consider is letting you down, letting school down, letting themselves down, spoiling what they did before etc, etc. These thoughts all muddled in their brains will take time to dissect and deal with.
 Let your child take the time they need and just be there along the way.